paachary/rdf-sparql/README.md

 6. Navigating to that link will provide a UI to access the local blazegraph database running on your desktop

 ## Setting up the initial data
-We will be using the blzegraph to insert our graph and query from it to answers some questions.
+We will be using the blzegraph to insert our graph and query from it to answer some questions.

 For this, we are using a simple graphical representation of data shown below: ![alt text](https://github.com/paachary/rdf-sparql/blob/main/RDF-Graph-Representation-Person-Example.jpg "attached jpeg file link")